DataBiosphere/terra-ui/CONTRIBUTING.md

     * Provide clear error messages where appropriate

 # Coding Style
-1. We use react-hyperscript-helpers rather than JSX to keep our code base cleaner (status quo)
+1. We use react-hyperscript-helpers rather than JSX to keep our code base cleaner
      * Hyperscript helpers allows developers to remain in a javascript context rather than having to make a mental context switch to the JSX templating language while developing

 2. Use Lodash/fp for data transformation and functional utility